alperefesahin/phone_number_sign_in_cubit/README.md

 You can see below the my Dribbble UI challange, and screenshots & gifs from the application.
 Feel free to use.

+### Important update:
+With last commit, you can use the project with Dependency Injection & DartZ.
+If you do not familiar with Dependency Injection or DartZ, you can use the previous codes, which before the 31 May (There are no any DI or DartZ codes).
+For this, open commits, and get the codes.
+For latest codes (with DI and DartZ), you can use directly.

 ### Packages:
 *  auto_size_text
 *  intl_phone_number_input